mainmatter/playbook/project-flow/full-service/README.md

 Discovery Workshop
 ------------------

 The purpose of the discovery workshop is to gain an understanding of the business problem or challenge.
-This not only helps to narrow the scope of the project, but it also links diverse points of view, business insights, and varying contexts into meaningful and actionable goals.
+This not only helps to narrow the scope of the project, but it also links diverse points of view, business needs, and varying contexts into meaningful and actionable goals.

 **What is needed for this workshop?**

+-   Clients Questionnaires

+To make the discovery session more efficient, we will provide handouts and questionnaires for the client.
+These questionnaires should be filled out and sent before the workshop so that the team can review and plan questioning paths with ***more*** refined and precise questions.

 **Who should attend the workshop?**

+-   Project Team
+-   Client

 **What happens during the workshop?**

 -   **Define the problem statement**

 The problem statement will be defined through a series of questions and facilitated discussion.
-A good problem statement will be focused on the desired outcome of the project and avoid hinting at the solution, i.e. we won't be figuring how to build a website, but instead how to find and engage a specific audience through online presence.
+The problem statement should focus on the outcome instead of hinting at the solution, (i.e., we won't be creating a website, but instead how to cater to the needs of a specific audience through online presence).

 -   **Observe**

-Once the problem has been identified, we need to gather more information to help us understand the larger context in which the challenge exists.
+Once the problem has been identified, we need to gather more information to help us understand the broader context in which the challenge exists.
 Both quantitative or qualitative methods can be applied to this purpose.

 -   **Point of View**

+WRITE [This is the summary of the findings and who they are related to, and why they matter]

 Personas Workshop
 -----------------

 The purpose of this workshop is to establish consensus around the 'who' and the 'why' for a design project.
 The personas built on this step will serve as a valuable tool for design collaboration and prioritization of features.

-#### Who should attend this workshop?
+**Who should attend the workshop?**

 -   **Project stakeholders**